DarkStar7471/CTF-Write-Ups-And-Items/TryHackMe/JoyStick/README.md

 - An exposed SSH server which can be enumerated for users.

+- An IRC log that can be found within the FTP server.
+The IRC server this references is intentionally absent from the box, representing the tendency for younger administrators to tack on additional items without ever executing on them.

 - Overarching problems which are not resolved properly.
-Packages are moved around without clean up, directory permissions are set with the 'easy' fix of chmod 777 or with similar unsafe methods.
+Packages are moved around without clean up, directory permissions are set with the 'easy' fix of 'chmod 777' or with similar unsafe methods.

 - The Minecraft server, along with some additional items, run as root with full root permissions.
 Unprivileged users can interact with several of these items.
 This represents the common idea among amateur administrators that running something as root is a valid solution to the potential issue of servers not launching when run as unprivileged users.

 A key note to take away from this is that, while the machine itself is nearly completely up to date, issues are still rampant due to the purposeful inexperience injected into the construction.

+As a final item of note, this box is meant as a counter modern capture-the-flag design through the inclusion of services which simply don't work and with unconventional construction logic through the lens of a younger admin.
+Careful thought was taken to use commands, instructions, and commit mistakes (i.e. misconfigurations and typos) akin to that which a junior admin would make and use.